owenroberts/mmp270/labs/1-2_Collecting_Items.md

 This lab covers collecting items in Godot.

 ## 1. Setting up the Godot Project
-- Continue working with a previous project, or Download the [Developer Default](./Developer_Default.zip) folder
+- Continue working with a previous project, or download the [Developer Default](./Developer_Default.zip) folder
 - If necessary, download the [Assets Folder](./Assets.zip) and get the *MetricsManager.gd*, *MetricCount.gd* and *MetricToggle.gd* scripts and add them to the `Scripts` folder
 - Add in a `CanvasLayer` called *UI* with the `GameOver` and `Metrics` scenes